Contact

 • Easily accessed in Norris Geyser Basin in Yellowstone National Park.

-You can watch as Steamboat Geyser ejects water in bursts of 10 to 40 feet high.
-This will most likely be what you’ll see on your visit to this Yellowstone geyser.
+• Minor Eruptions: Watch as Steamboat Geyser ejects water in bursts of 10 to 40 feet high.